stackdio/stackdio/docs/centos_prep.md

 ### SELinux

 Getting things working using SELinux could be an entirely separate guide.
-For our purposes, it's completley out of scope, so we're going to disable it.
+For our purposes, it's completely out of scope, so we're going to disable it.

-> **NOTE**: You will be rquired to restart the machine during this step.
+> **NOTE**: You will be required to restart the machine during this step.

 ```bash
 # Edit /etc/sysconfig/selinux and make sure the line beginning